jesusvallejo/MIR3G_RECOVERY/README.txt

 this method involves some risks i'll enumerate:

-1. Nand flash is susceptible of having bad sectors(most likely it will have bad sectors), this means that the provided image does not suit your nand(this will be addresed in this tutorial a bit forward).
+1. Nand flash is susceptible of having bad sectors(most likely it will have bad sectors), this means that the provided image could not suit your nand(this will be addresed in this tutorial a bit forward).
 2. This method requires some soldering skills as well as soldering equipment to remove the Nand flash chip from the board(another method is provided but never tried)